Three Ringling Circus

 Country Club Wives

 There’s sex, drama, and murder, not to mention lots of reveals about the cubic-zirconium studded underbelly of a fiefdom developed by a local billionaire.
-One dollar from each novel sold will go to various local and national no-kill animal shelters.
+This book was optioned for as a TV series by Insight Productions of Toronto, Canada.
+Audiobook Coming Soon!

 Managing the Telecommuting Employee

 Supervising the telecommuting employee poses many unique challenges for the modern manager, from motivating and communicating effectively to building schedules and enforcing deadlines.
-In Managing the Telecommuting Employee—the first book to deal with the management of telecommuters—Amigoni and Gurvis provide answers to the most complex and important challenges that managers face, such as:
+In Managing the Telecommuting Employee—the first book to deal with the management of telecommuters—the authors provide answers to the most complex and important challenges that managers face, such as:

 - Conducting meetings and conferences efficiently with off-site employees.